GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 | N   | Fill\ :sub:`nan`    |
 +-----+---------------------+

-which can be inserted into the beginning or end of the CPT file.
+which can be inserted into the beginning or end of the CPT.
 If you prefer the HSV system, set the :doc:`gmt.conf` parameter accordingly and replace red, green, blue with hue, saturation, value.
 Color palette tables that contain gray-shades only may replace the *r/g/b* triplets with a single